 Submissions on the proposed document closed on 24 July, 2017.
 62 submissions were received.

-Te Maru o Kaituna River Authority will be hearing submitters on 11 and 15 August 2017 at the Te Puke War Memorial Hall.
-Submitters who have indicated that they wish to be heard have been contacted individually.
+Te Maru o Kaituna River Authority heard submitters on 11 and 15 August 2017 at the Te Puke War Memorial Hall.

 - December 2017 – release of decisions